Jhas876622/Solar-Irradiance-Prediction/README.md

 ## 🔬 **Abstract**

-Solar irradiance prediction plays a crucial role in the optimization of solar energy systems, grid stability, and renewable energy planning.
+Solar irradiance prediction plays a crucial role in the optimisation of solar energy systems, grid stability, and renewable energy planning.
 In this project, we present a machine-learning-based predictive framework using meteorological parameters such as temperature, humidity, pressure, wind conditions, and time-based features to estimate solar irradiance levels.
 The model is trained using an **Extra Trees Classifier**, chosen for its robustness, handling of non-linear feature interactions, and resistance to overfitting.
 A Streamlit web interface is developed to allow users to input environmental parameters and instantly receive irradiance predictions, making the system accessible and practical for real-world applications.

 This README outlines the complete methodology, pipeline architecture, dataset preprocessing steps, model evaluation, app interface, and deployment details.